JarodDif/INFO0939/README.md

 ### 3 chilis : Multi-GPU version

 We do intend to write a multi-GPU version of the code.
-By the time of submission of the intermediate deadline, LUCIA did not have the tools necessary to compile OMP-GPU and MPI as there was no OpenMPI compiled with `clang`
+Currently the code inside `mpi_gpu_single_point` is very slow and is aimed to output only the value at one point.